3 minute read

-I learnt this from one of my aunts whose husband served in an Ordnance Factory.
-Like many other Army communities, theirs was a truly multicultural community.
-She became an expert in cooking both delicacies and everyday foods from all over India.
+I learnt this from one of my aunts, whose husband served in an ordnance factory.
+Like most other Army communities, theirs was a truly multicultural society.
+She became an expert in cooking both delicacies and everyday meals from all over India.

 Low temperature cooking preserves the nutrients.
-The peanuts add protein.
-Coconut oil has a different set of fats than in the oils you usually use and also adds a unique flavour.
+The peanuts add protein, crunch and flavour.
+Coconut oil has a different set of fats than the oils you usually consume and also adds a unique flavour.
 Fresh kadi patta adds that pop of contrasting colour and the rare, subtle, bitter flavour.
 As it is not fried, it retains all its heat-susceptible nutrients.
-Same with the grated ginger that is just mixed in after the sabzi has finished cooking.
+Same with the grated ginger and green chilli that is just mixed in after the sabzi has finished cooking.
+If using red chilli powder, add it when you are adding the black pepper.
 Whether you are using fresh turmeric or the powder, mix it in only after the sabzi has finished cooking.
-If you are using fresh chilli, mix it in at the end.
-If using powder, add it when you are adding the black pepper.

 Roasted chana dal adds a nutty flavour and variation in texture.